Aromatherapy for Arthritis Relief

 Learn which scents are most effective for pain relief and relaxation.

-Recent studies corroborate the use of aromatherapy for pain relief.
-“Aromatherapy is effective because it works directly on the amygdala, the brain’s emotional center,” says Mehmet Oz, MD, professor of surgery at Columbia University Medical Center in New York City.
+Research corroborates the use of aromatherapy for pain relief.
+“Aromatherapy is effective because it works directly on the amygdala, the brain’s emotional center,” says Mehmet Oz, MD, director of Columbia University Medical Center's Integrative Medicine Center in New York City.
 “This has important consequences because the thinking part of the brain can’t inhibit the effects of the scent, meaning you feel them instantaneously.”
 Of the many uses of aromatherapy, pain relief is only one; anxiety reduction and rejuvenation are other common objectives.

 Dr. Oz, a cardiovascular surgeon, studied aromatherapy to find alternative methods to expedite recovery time and reduce anxiety in heart patients.
 Dr. Oz and his collaborator, clinical aromatherapist Jane Buckle, PhD, recommend using 15 drops of an essential oil, such as lavender, chamomile or eucalyptus, diluted with 1 oz.
 (2 Tbsp.) of a “carrier” or neutral oil, such as almond, avocado or jojoba, dabbed directly on the skin.
 This means you literally have scented relief on you when you need it, says Dr. Oz.